How to take court action to get your tenancy deposit back if your landlord protected your tenancy deposit.

 Claim compensation if your landlord broke tenancy deposit rules

-You can take your landlord to court to claim compensation as well as a refund of your tenancy deposit if they broke tenancy deposit protection rules.
+You can take your landlord to court to claim compensation and a refund of your tenancy deposit if they broke tenancy deposit protection rules.

 For example, if after you paid your deposit they: